needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/01-CreatingAnItemDefinition.md

 ![Creation form for the Inventory Item Definition](../images/tutorial-inventoryitemdefinition-create.png)

 You can focus on giving your definition a `display name`.
-The UI will convert this `display name` into an `id` automatically.
+The UI will convert this `display name` into a `key` automatically.
-Of course, you can also choose to define your own `id`.
+Of course, you can also choose to define your own `key`.

 > This display name is used by the editor itself, but you can use it inside your game too.